D0tNet4Fun/MSBuild.OutputPathExtension/README.md

 The MSBuild property `UseLinksInOutputPath` can be set to `true` to create symbolic links in the output path.
 This is used to minimize the disk space used by the project output.
 Creating symbolic links require _SeCreateSymbolicLinkPrivilege_.
 If this is not available at build time then a warning is issued to indicate the process needs to be elevated.

+Note: when the project's output type is .exe, the produced .exe is copied as a new file regardless if the property is set or not.
+This is designed to prevent the various issues that may appear at runtime because of the symbolic link behavior.

 ## Installation
 The extension can be installed and uninstalled using PowerShell scripts available in the Setup directory.
 When installed, the extension is automatically imported by MSBuild via `Microsoft.Common.Props` and `Microsoft.Common.Targets`.